 - High blood pressure.

-If you think your dog has overdosed on Benadryl, take them to your vet immediately.
+If you think your dog has overdosed, take them to your vet immediately.

-Benadryl for dogs is a safe treatment for allergies and other conditions such as anxiety, trouble sleeping, and motion sickness.
+Benadryl is a safe treatment for dog allergies and other conditions such as anxiety, trouble sleeping, and motion sickness.
 Having said that, you should always consult with a vet first before giving your dog medication.